Sana-078/Sorting_Visualizer/README.md

 ## Features
 - User can select the size of the array, and specifiy the speed.
 - User can analyse the algorithms
-- Different color is used to visualize the algorithms, eg: green is for sorted part of the array
+- Different colors are used to visualize the algorithms, eg: green is for sorted part of the array

 ## Demo
 ![](image_1.png)